larus-breeze/doc_larus/documentation/Larus_NMEA_Protocol.md

   4) `B` for battery voltage and outside temperature
   5) `V` for climb rate (vario), pressure altitude, true air speed (TAS) and GLoad
   6) `S` settings parameters bidirectional

+To enable operation of the Larus front end via the NMEA interface, a few `$g*` additional commands have been defined.

 ## Regular NMEA 0183 Sentences